jamesrharwood/thesis/data/iv_changes.md

 * What to write if an item cannot be reported for external reasons
 * Examples, which could be real or generated, including:
   * examples of good _and_ bad reporting with explanations.
-  * examples of concise or word-count-friendly reporting, like in alternative formats like tables and figures.(#ME)
+  * examples of concise or word-count-friendly reporting, perhaps in alternative formats like tables and figures.^JH^
   * examples of well reported "imperfect" items (items that were not done)
   * examples from different research contexts
 * Links to external design or appraisal advice